pbubnar/diff-xml/README.md

 the returned value will be an array with the XPaths of all nodes that were not matched.

 ## To Do
-Plans to return the values of both nodes that are at the XPath in the array, as well as the XPath location are in the works.
+* Plans to return the values of both nodes that are at the XPath in the array, as well as the XPath location are in the works.
-General upkeep and a more rigorous test set are also planned.
+* General upkeep and a more rigorous test set are also planned.
-RDoc implementation for documentation.
+* RDoc implementation for documentation.
+* optimize searches
+* Add ignore capabilities for XPaths
+* Refactor Utility methods into seperate file

+## Known Issues
+* With large XML documents, specifically with tested documents over 1500 elements, but possibly fewer, the gem will reach a point where it cannot allocate memory.

 ## Contributing